loning/zeckendorf-hilbert/docs/euler-article/gls-union/05-unified-time/10-topological-invariants-time_en.md

 In the previous two sections, we saw:

-- **Time is the optimal path of entropy** (Section 8)
+- **Time is interpreted as the optimal path of entropy** (Section 8)
-- **Force is the projection of time geometry** (Section 9)
+- **Force can be viewed as the projection of time geometry** (Section 9)

-Now we ask a deeper question: **What determines the structure of time itself?**
+Now we ask a deeper question: **What might determine the structure of time itself?**

-The answer is surprising: **The deep structure of time is determined by a set of topological invariants**, just as DNA determines the basic traits of living organisms.
-These invariants are "digital labels" that cannot be changed by continuous deformation, constraining all possible behaviors of time, geometry, interactions, and even consciousness.
+GLS theory suggests a surprising answer: **The deep structure of time may be determined by a set of topological invariants**, just as DNA determines the basic traits of living organisms.
+These invariants are "digital labels" that cannot be changed by continuous deformation, theoretically constraining all possible behaviors of time, geometry, interactions, and even consciousness.

 ---